List of The Blacklist characters: Dembe Zuma

-Dembe Zuma (Blacklister No. 10), Reddington's trusted and loyal bodyguard, driver, body man and confidant, is introduced as a Muslim former freedom fighter from South Sudan.
+Dembe Zuma (Blacklister number 10), Reddington's trusted and loyal bodyguard, driver, body man and confidant, is introduced as a Muslim former freedom fighter from South Sudan.
 It was assumed that he was Raymond Reddington's bodyguard.
 The episode "The Mombasa Cartel" revealed that he was born the youngest son of a farmer named Samwel Zuma.
 When he reported several low-ranking operatives of a poaching organization, the Mombasa Cartel, to the authorities, the cartel killed Dembe's father, mother, and siblings and sold him to human traffickers.
 At some point, he was being held by the Eberhardt Cartel.
 He spent eight years in the world of human trafficking and was enslaved until the age of 14 when Reddington found him half-dead and chained to a pipe in the basement of a brothel in Nairobi.
 Reddington took care of him, nursed him back to health, and made sure he got an education.
 Dembe eventually got a bachelor's degree in English Literature, learned to speak four languages fluently, and learned six others well enough to get by.
 Dembe rarely speaks and does not converse without being close to Reddington.

 In "The Troll Farmer", it is revealed that Dembe has a daughter and a granddaughter whom Matias Solomon uses as leverage to force him to surrender to him.
 In "Eli Matchett" Dembe is further tortured by Solomon's associates for refusing to disclose Red's whereabouts.
 He later finds Mr. Vargas in the same situation, and the two team up to escape.
 However, Vargas betrays Dembe and shoots him.
 Dembe rescues Red and Liz from Solomon before collapsing from his injuries.

 After Reddington shoots Mr. Kaplan and leaves her for dead in "Mato", Dembe's relationship with Reddington becomes increasingly strained.
 Eventually, he says to Liz that he no longer recognizes Reddington, and tells her he killed Mr. Kaplan.
 In "The Apothecary", Dembe disappears after apparently poisoning Reddington.
 It is later revealed that he was innocent but fled to find the true culprit.
 With Aram's help, he discovers that Mr. Kaplan was alive and was responsible.